PALS – Pediatric Advanced Life Support – Initial

 PALS is short for Pediatric Advanced Life Support.
 PALS involves training that is specific to caring for infants and children in emergency medical situations, both in hospital and out, as well as while in transit from one care facility to another.
-Most professional medical care providers must have a PALS certification, regardless of their area of expertise, but for anyone in pediatric care, a PALS certification is especially necessary.
+Most professional medical care providers that work with children must have a PALS certification.

-What Is an American Heart Association PALS Certification?
+What Is an American Heart Association (AHA) PALS Certification?

 How Long Does a PALS Certification Last?

 As with most medical certifications, a PALS certification lasts two years.
 Refresher courses are available once you’ve received your initial certification so that you can keep your PALS knowledge at the front of your brain should a pediatric medical emergency arise.
 When your PALS certification expires, you can obtain a renewal from Sure Fire CPR.
 We also offer initial certification courses in the case that your certification lapsed before you were able to renew it.